node-migrator-bot/thimble/client/documentation/api/build.md

 ### Build your application ###

 When you are ready to build your application, thimble provides a build script.
-Thimble will bundle and package up your application to prepare it production.
+Thimble will bundle and package up your application to prepare it for production.
 You run the build script from the command line.
 You can specify the following `options`:

 * `source` : Entry-point in your application. **Required**.
 * `root` : Main client-side directory. **Required**.